ardangelo/beepberry-rp2040/README.md

 - `UPDATE_FAILED_BAD_LINE = 6`
 - `UPDATE_FAILED_BAD_CHECKSUM = 7`

+Firmware updates are flashed by writing byte-by-byte to `REG_UPDATE_DATA`:

+- Header line beginning with `+` e.g. `+Beepy`
-Firmware updates are flashed by writing the contents of an image in Intel HEX format with Unix line endings byte-by-byte to `REG_UPDATE_DATA`.
+- Followed by the contents of an image in Intel HEX format

 By default, `REG_UPDATE_DATA` will be set to `UPDATE_OFF`.
 After writing, `REG_UPDATE_DATA` will be set to `UPDATE_RECV` if more data is expected.

-If the update completes successfully, `REG_UPDATE_DATA` will be `UPDATE_OFF`.
-Next, a power off signal will be sent to the Pi, followed by the flashing of the firmware and a reset.
+If the update completes successfully:

+- `REG_UPDATE_DATA` will be set to `UPDATE_OFF`
+- Shutdown signal will be sent to the Pi
-There is a delay configurable by `REG_SHUTDOWN_GRACE` to allow the operating system to cleanly shut down before the Pi is power cycled.
+- Delay to allow the Pi to cleanly shut down before poweroff (configurable with `REG_SHUTDOWN_GRACE`)
+- Firmware is flashed and the system is reset

 Please wait until the system reboots on its own before removing power.

 If the update failed, `REG_UPDATE_DATA` will contain an error code and the firmware will not be modified.

-Writing to `REG_UPDATE_RESET` will reset the update state for a retry.
+The header line `+...` will reset the update process, so an interrupted or failed update can be retried by restarting the firmware write.